firasuke/DOTSLASHLINUX/content/post/2017-09-09-The-Linux-Kernel-Configuration-Guide-Part-10.md

 Choice:     built-in <*>

-Reason:     It's highly recommended that you include this option as RF switches
+Reason:     It's highly recommended that you include this option in your kernel
-            are found in a lot of wireless network devices and bluetooth cards.
+            as RF switches are found in a lot of wireless network devices and bluetooth cards.

             Plus if you ever wonder why your wireless or bluetooth cards aren't working then you may need rfkill to unblock them in order to use them.